jevonvalerian/jevonvalerian/README.md

 ### Hi there 👋

 I am Hieronimus Jevon Valerian.
-I am a sophomore student majoring in Actuarial at the Bandung Institute of Technology who is very motivated to learn new things.
+I am a third-year student majoring in Actuarial at the Bandung Institute of Technology who is very motivated to learn new things.
 I have an interest in Actuary and Data Science field and now, I am in the process of learning to always improve myself in both fields.

 I am the type of person who likes to discuss, exchange opinions, and absorb knowledge from great people based on my high enthusiasm for learning.
 I have a deep love for big data, especially its implementation in the finance and actuarial fields